 Each morning on the drive to daycare, my four-year old son, Jacob, asks me to tell him a story.
 He asks for another story on the way home from daycare, and a few more before bed.
 The kid just can’t get enough, preferring stories with recurring characters like Bruce Wayne and Alfred, Shredder, Shrek, Rubble, and The Joker.
 He knows the lay of the land, but never quite knows where his heroes will take him—and neither do I. His desire for story reminds me of just how primal our need for story is, and how I’ve been chasing it my whole life.

 Early on, I discovered my knack for entertaining.
-I just loved making people laugh, and did my best to keep them in stitches.
+I just loved making people laugh, and did my best to keep everyone in stitches.
 Thanks to high school Theatre, I spent most of my time honing my acting chops, with aspirations of one day acting professionally.
-But after seeing Pulp Fiction, my focus completely changed and I knew that I wanted to make films—and did just that, spending my twenties writing, directing, shooting and cutting several short films, including: All But Gone, My Beaten Heart, The Keys, Hitchhiker from Hell, Comeback Jack, and Twelve Martinis.
-I’m currently writing a screenplay for a new short film, The Losing Streak, and plan on shooting it in the spring of 2018.
+But after seeing a few Tarantino films, my focus completely changed and I knew that I wanted to make films—and did just that, spending my twenties writing, directing, shooting and cutting several short films, including: All But Gone, My Beaten Heart, The Keys, Hitchhiker from Hell, Comeback Jack, and Twelve Martinis.
+I’m currently writing a screenplay for a new short film, The Losing Streak, and plan on shooting it in the spring of 2019.

-Feeling constricted by the limitations of screenwriting, I turned to prose.
-And after a few years of writing and re-writing, I’m nearly finished my first novel.
-The Swift Current is focussed on two musician friends in the 60s—one of whom, Skip, writes catchy rock songs while the other plays a virtuosic guitar, but can’t play an original note to save his life.
+The writing bug hit me hard, and has kept me busy my entire adult life.
+And as much as I enjoy screenwriting, the medium is quite limiting.
+I’ve always wanted to try my hand as a novelist and recently converted a feature-length screenplay to prose.
+The Swift Current, set in the late 60s, is focussed on two musician friends—one of whom, Skip Brown, writes catchy rock songs while the other, Vincent Avant, plays a virtuosic guitar, but can’t play an original note to save his life.
 Their friendship—marred by jealousy and greed—leaves Skip ousted from his own band, and forced to watch his former friends hit the stratosphere on the backs of his great songs.
-Some of the characters and events are directly lifted from stories my father Richard, shared with me over beers and a tape recorder.
+Some of the characters and events are directly lifted from stories my father, Richard, shared with me over beers and a tape recorder.